NamrataBagerwal/Facts-DifferentlySizedListViewItems/README.md

 Select and run FactsActivityInternetOnInstrumentationTest with Internet Connection On.
 List will be loaded as expected.
 Select and run FactsActivityInternetOffInstrumentationTest with Internet Connection Off.
 Error View will be loaded.

+Local Unit test cases for Activity are up and running.
 ## Known Issues

 Images(Image Link) coming from the json feed link url(https://dl.dropboxusercontent.com/s/2iodh4vg0eortkl/facts) stated above has white extra background which gives extra-erraneous space in each row.

-Local Unit Tests written are failing and needs to be worked on.
-Additional libraries added in build.gradle for Local Unit Tests.

 ## Future Enhancements

-Write Local Unit Tests by mocking Activity and ViewModel.
-UI Instrumentation Test Cases can be improved.
 Code Optimization and adding Comments